-Giving treats to your chickens is a good way to earn their trust and keep them happy, healthy, and laying eggs.
+Giving good treats to your chickens is a good way to earn their trust and keep them happy, healthy, and laying eggs.
 However, finding the best treats for a happier flock of chickens might seem like a daunting and time-consuming task, largely due to the wide range of products available.

 Therefore, it’s particularly important to ensure that your chickens are getting vital nutrients, minerals, and vitamins from their food.
 Here are the top 9 chicken treats for a happier flock of chickens.

-Pears, apples and other fruits
+Pears, apples, and other fruits

-Allowing your chickens to free-range in an orchard, or planting fruit trees in your backyard or chicken run works very well as your chickens will not only eat fallen fruit but also fertilize the ground.
+Allowing your chickens to free-range in an orchard or planting fruit trees in your backyard or chicken run works very well as your chickens will not only eat fallen fruit but also fertilize the ground.

 However, if you don’t have space for large full-size trees, you can buy different fruits when they are in season, plant dwarf varieties, or make a deal with neighbors or friends for some windfalls.

 Therefore, if you have space, you can plant berry bushes in your chicken run; they’ll appreciate the fruits as well as the shade.
 You can also add over-ripe berries to spinach leaves with a few sesame seeds.

 All types of berries are good for your chickens to eat, including hawthorn, rosehips (berries’ of rose bushes), and blackthorn bushes which are rich in vitamin C.

 Avoid giving your chickens berries that have been treated with commercial pesticides because they can be toxic to your chickens.

 Cabbage, cauliflower and broccoli